NBA News: Kristaps Porzingis Being Investigated Over Rape Allegations

 Kristaps Porzingis is reportedly being investigated for rape after his former neighbor claims he sexually assaulted her last year in New York.

-According to The NY Post, Kristaps Porzingis’ neighbor claims that the rape occurred just hours after the NBA star suffered a devastating injury last year while he was playing for the New York Knicks.
+According to The New York Post, Kristaps Porzingis’ neighbor claims that the rape occurred just hours after the NBA star suffered a devastating injury last year while he was playing for the New York Knicks.

 The woman alleges that Porzingis invited her into his Manhattan penthouse and raped her.
 The accuser came forward with her claims on Thursday.
 Investigators reportedly consider her to be credible and are now opening an investigation into the claims.

-The woman is said to have been deemed believable even though she was allegedly set to receive $68,000 worth of money to keep quiet about the incident from the millionaire basketball player.
+The woman is said to have been deemed believable, even though she was allegedly set to receive $68,000 worth of money to keep quiet about the incident from the millionaire basketball player.

-The attack was said to have happened on February 7, 2018 at the Sky building in Midtown West.
+The attack was said to have happened on February 7, 2018, at the Sky building in Midtown West.
 The accuser claims that Kristaps visited her apartment around 2 a.m. and that she willingly went with him to his penthouse.
-After they were inside, she claims that the 7 foot, 3 inch NBA star held her down and raped her.
+After they were inside, she claims that the 7-foot-3-inch NBA star held her down and raped her.

 The woman says that she waited for so long to report the attack because Porzingis was supposed to pay her the nearly $70,000 she planned to use to pay her brother’s college tuition.
 However, he allegedly never gave her any money.